Qualitative reasoning in a two-layered framework

 Let us consider the modal axioms. $(A0)$ allows for substitutions of ‘believably equivalent’ formulas.
 Other axioms correspond to the conditions on measures we cited in the beginning of the section.
 In particular, $(A1)$ corresponds to $\mathbf{Q1}$; $(A2)$ is the linearity condition; $(A3)$ corresponds to $\mathbf{Q2}$.
 Finally, the family of axioms $(A4)_m$ corresponds to the $\mathbf{KPS}_m$.
-As expected~\cite[P.179]{Gardenfors1975}, the expansion of the classical propositional logic with these axioms is complete w.r.t.\ all G\"{a}rdenfors' probabilistic frames.\footnote{Gardenfors' axiomatization is based on Segerberg's approach in \cite{Segerberg1971}.
-There are several attempts in recent literature, e.g. Delgrande and Renne~\cite{DelgrandeRenne2015,DelgrandeRenneSack2019} provide finite axiomatisation, which however relies on a modal operator which is interpreted in terms of quantitative probability.
-Baldi and Hosni in~\cite{BaldiHosni2021} based their approach on approximations of qualitative probability due to Savage.}
+As expected~\cite[P.179]{Gardenfors1975}, the expansion of the classical propositional logic with these axioms is complete w.r.t.\ all G\"{a}rdenfors' probabilistic frames.

 Note that $\LQP$ \emph{does allow} for the nesting of $\lesssim$ while $\LQG$ prohibits the nesting of $\Be$.
-However, a specific fragment of $\LQP$ can be embedded into $\LQG$. \begin{definition}[Embedding of simple inequality formulas] We define \emph{simple inequality formulas} ($\SIF$'s) using the following grammar ($\chi$ and $\chi'$ do not contain $\lesssim$):
+However, a~specific fragment of $\LQP$ can be embedded into $\LQG$. \begin{definition}[Embedding of simple inequality formulas] We define \emph{simple inequality formulas} ($\SIF$'s) using the following grammar ($\chi$ and $\chi'$ do not contain $\lesssim$):

-We define a translation $^\triangle$ of $\SIF$'s into $\LQPG$ as follows.
+We define a~translation $^\triangle$ of $\SIF$'s into $\LQG$ as follows.

 \end{definition}